Hudson Valley Regional Airport: Scheduled air service

-In the 1950s, scheduled air carrier service was provided at Dutchess County Airport by Colonial Airlines.
+Beginning in 1947, scheduled air carrier service was provided at Dutchess County Airport by Colonial Airlines.
 Its service to POU in 1956 was a DC-3 aircraft from New York City's LaGuardia Airport, making an 11:50 am Monday-Friday flag stop en route to Montreal, Quebec and Ottawa, Ontario in Canada, with intermediate stops at Albany, New York, and Burlington, Vermont.
+Mohawk Airlines began service in 1956 with flights to Binghamton, New York.
+Mohawk merged into Allegheny Airlines in 1972 and service was discontinued.

-In the 1960s–1980s, the airport had commuter airline service by Command Airways, Colgan Airways, Air North, and others.
+In the 1960s–1980s, the airport had commuter airline service by Command Airways, Colgan Airways, Air North, Henson, Brockway Air, and Metro Northeast.
 Command Airways, later known as American Eagle Airlines, maintained its hub, executive offices, and maintenance facilities at the airport.
 Command qualified the ATR 72 with the Federal Aviation Administration (FAA) for U.S. flight operations at the airport.
+From the mid-1980's thru 1990, Henson and Brockway operated as Piedmont Commuter and Metro Northeast operated as Trans World Express.

 In September 1980, the airport opened its current 16700 sqft terminal building for airline passengers.

-When Stewart International Airport, which is located just across the Hudson River, started commercial operations in 1990, most commercial airline service ended at Dutchess County Airport.
-POU lost its last commercial service on August 12, 2001, when Continental Connection carrier CommutAir discontinued its flights to Burlington International Airport, Vermont.